aresprotocols/ares-wiki/docs/liquidity.md

 #### Reward
 Share 100% transaction fee to LP（liquidity provider）.
-Participants have the opportunity to earn additional income from time limited bonus pool.
+Participants have the opportunity to earn additional income from the time-limited bonus pool.

 ### Liquidity mining procedure
 ![](assets/build/97.png)
 1.Log in gate account.
-Click gate.io in first page, select “ Finance ”, and select “Liquidity Mining”.
+Click gate.io on the first page, select “ Finance ”, and select “Liquidity Mining”.
 ![](assets/build/98.png)
 2.Search Ares, trading pairs of Ares, USDT, ETH will be immediately shown.
 Or directly search the URL link https://www.gate.tv/cn/liquidity/ares to access the address.
 ![](assets/build/99.png)
 3.Select an appropriate trade pair and click “Add Liquidity”.
 ![](assets/build/100.png)
-4.On the table of “Add Liquidity” , type the number of varieties of the coins and click the consent treaty to click “Add”.
-Saved liquidity assets will be stored into AMM account from current account.
+4.On the table of “Add Liquidity”, type the number of varieties of the coins and click the consent treaty to click “Add”.
+Saved liquidity assets will be stored into the AMM account from current account.
 ![](assets/build/100.png)
-5.How to do withdraw?
+5.How do withdraw?
 Click the Unlock, on the table of “Rewards Yet To Withdraw” , drag the slide to moderate the percentage to withdraw.
 The withdrawn liquidity will be converted into related coins to be returned to original account.
 ![](assets/build/101.png)
 6.How to check the record of liquidity mining and profit?
 Click “My Liquidity”
 ![](assets/build/102.png)